qconn-io/apiops-assistant/prompts/api-audit-execution-claude-standalone.md

    - Low, Medium, High, or “Must-Fix,” “Should-Fix,” “Optional.”

 4. **Reference**
-   - Link the finding to a **specific item** from the REST API Checklist or Async API Checklist.
+   - Link the finding to a **specific item** from the REST API Checklist or Async API Checklist and also include relevant spec examples.

 5. **Suggested Remediation**
    - Offer recommended solutions or improvements, plus any best-practice alternatives.